Dredging

 Vertical distance between water level and water bottom.

-Waterfront / waterfront
+Waterfront / water's edge

 The boundary line between water and shore.